 However, the basic argument remains.
 Portfolios too highly concentrated in a small number of companies risk missing out on ANY unicorns whatsoever, under-performing and perhaps even failing to return 1X initial capital.

 Dave has been a nerdy Silicon Valley entrepreneur and investor for over 25 years.
 Prior to PVC, he was founding partner of 500 Startups, and previously worked at Founders Fund and PayPal.
 Dave has invested in hundreds of companies around the world, and some of them aren’t dead (yet).

 Dave has been a Silicon Valley entrepreneur and investor for over 25 years.
-He has invested in hundreds of startups around the world, including 5 IPOs and more than 15 unicorns (Credit Karma, Twilio, SendGrid, Lyft, The RealReal, Talkdesk, Grab, Intercom, Canva, Udemy, Lucid, GitLab, Reddit, Stripe, Bukalapak).
+He has invested in hundreds of startups around the world, including 10+ IPOs and 40+ unicorns (Credit Karma, Twilio, SendGrid, Lyft, The RealReal, Talkdesk, Grab, Intercom, Canva, Udemy, Lucid, GitLab, Reddit, Stripe, Bukalapak).

 Dave began his investing career at Founders Fund where he made seed-stage investments in 40 companies, resulting in 4 unicorns and 3 IPOs.
 He led the Credit Karma seed round in 2009 (acq INTU, >400X return).
 His $3M portfolio returned >$200M (~65X) in under 10 years.

 Before he became an investor, Dave was Director of Marketing at PayPal from 2001-2004.
 He was also the founder/CEO of Aslan Computing, acquired by Servinet in 1998.
 Dave graduated from the Johns Hopkins University (BS, Engineering / Applied Mathematics).